Our staff cover a range of roles to deliver our services. Read our selection of staff profiles to learn more about our people.

 We welcome applications from people inclusive of age, disability, gender identity, marital status, pregnancy or maternity, religion or belief, race and ethnicity, sex, sexual orientation, socio-economic background, and caring responsibilities.

 POST is a bicameral research office.
 This means we contribute to both House of Commons and the House of Lords.
-Our team produces impartial, non-partisan, and peer-reviewed briefings, designed to make scientific research accessible to all legislators at the UK Parliament.
+Our team produces impartial, non-partisan, and peer-reviewed briefings, designed to make scientific research accessible to everyone in the UK Parliament.

 The House of Commons aspires to be: